cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 - **PipelineInstance Queued**: a PipelineInstance has been schedule to run
 - **PipelineInstance Started**: a PipelineInstance has started and it is running
-- **PipelineRun Finished**: a Pipeline has finished it execution, the event will contain the finished status, success, error or failure
+- **PipelineInstance Finished**: a Pipeline has finished it execution, the event will contain the finished status, success, error or failure
 - **Build Queued**: a Build task has been queued, this build process usually is in charge of producing a binary from source code
 - **Build Started**: a Build task has started
 - **Build Finished**: a Build task has finished, the event will contain the finished status, success, error or failure